nico202/pyUniSR/README.md

 -	Include DB/generate empty

 ###Db structure:
-the db is used ony by the Bacheca, to keep track of the unread messages
+the db is used only by the Bacheca, to keep track of the unread messages

 ```
  messages: